ssatguru/BabylonJS-CharacterController/README.md

 It can also enter first person view if the camera comes very close to the avatar/player

 ### Breaking change with 0.2.0
+Instead of "jump" animation it expects "idleJump" and "runJump" animations.

 Version 0.2.0 converts the project from a plain vanilla JavaScript project to a module based JavaScript project.
 With this change, the way to load the application has changed.
 In JavaScript, instead of